 - Watch a video of your potential client talking about his / her products, services and more.

-Step 5: Use the custom email script to email new or enhanced content to potential clients
+Step 5: Use the custom email script to email new or enhanced potential clients in need for writing content

 Once you have created the original or rewritten content and found it relevant and useful to potential clients, you should email it.